The 7.30 Report: History

 The 7.30 Report began on 28 January 1986, screening Tuesday to Friday evenings.
 The program extended to Mondays the following year.

-Until the end of 1994 the program had separate editions for each state and territory, presented by Alan Carpenter, Mary Delahunty, Quentin Dempster, Trisha Goddard, Sarah Henderson, Genevieve Hussey, John Jost, Leigh McClusky, Kelly Nestor, and Andrew Olle.
-Kerry O'Brien took over as the presenter of the national program in 1995, with Maxine McKew serving as the main relief presenter until 2006.
+Until the end of 1995 the program had separate editions for each state and territory, presented by Alan Carpenter, Mary Delahunty, Quentin Dempster, Trisha Goddard, Sarah Henderson, Jane Singleton, Genevieve Hussey, John Jost, Leigh McClusky, Kelly Nestor, and Andrew Olle.
+Kerry O'Brien took over as the presenter of the national program on 4 December 1995, with Maxine McKew serving as the main relief presenter until 2006.

 O'Brien remained the editor and presenter of the program from the time it went national.
 He announced in 2010 that he would be leaving at the end of the year.
 He presented his final edition of the program on 9 December 2010.

 In February 1996, the Friday episode of the show was replaced with Stateline, a similar show with a separate edition for each state and territory.